 Samsung Galaxy Note Pro 12.2 full review

 The Samsung Galaxy NotePro 12.2 is a peculiar tablet for the very simple reason that it is unusually big and expensive.
 It's an incredibly powerful and well-built device that is very well endowed in the features department.
 Here, we take an in-depth look at what the giant tablet has to offer in our Samsung Galaxy NotePro 12.2 review.
-See the best tablets of 2014.
+See the best tablets.

 All three tablets (even though the Surface is a hybrid, it's also a tablet) offer productivity features in wildly different ways, and to be brutally honest, we'd suggest that the average professional looking to do serious work on the go should take a long, hard look at the Surface Pro, as it is essentially a fully functional laptop that is (very nearly) the size of a conventional portable computer.
 The Galaxy NotePro 12.2 is not without merit, though.
 Keep reading to find out more about the key features and design aspects of this intriguing Android device..